scrabbletank/farhome-rules/rulesdoc.md

 You have trained under masters, learning to perfect your mind and body.
 You gain expertise in 2 saving throws of your choice.
 In addition you gain 2 proficiency in a single martial weapon and +1 proficiency in 2 skills of your choosing based on Strength, Dexterity, or Stamina.

 #### Druid
 You have studied the natural world and have gained an affinity with nature.
 You gain 1 proficiency in Nature and Animal Handling and have expertise in those skills.
-You have a Codex with two cantrips of your choice.
+You have a Codex with two cantrips of your choice, and start with 2 mana.

+#### Village Healer
+You have studied the traditional methods of healing.
+You start with an apothecary set and any 3 plants from the apothecary wilderness survival rewards table.
+You have 2 proficiency with the apothecary set and 1 proficiency with Nature, Medicine, and Survival.
+When making an apothecary roll your experience lets you reroll one die in the roll, taking the new roll.
+You have a Codex with two cantrips from the Curse or Divine schools.

+#### Wanderer
+You've never had a home, instead relying on your own skills to survive in the wild.
+You gain 2 proficiency in Survival and have expertise in that skill.
+You gain 1 proficiency in Athletics and a weapon proficiency of your choice.
+Once per day when taking lethal damage, if the damage dealt is less than your Stamina score you survive with 1 wound.
+You do not start with any silver, but start with Hide armor and 2 weapons of your choice.

+#### Scribe
+You have spent years learning the history of your tribe, village, or city, and with your steady hands have commit it to paper.
+You gain 2 proficiency in Lore and have expertise in it.
+You gain 1 proficiency in Sleight of Hand and Scribing tools, and know 2 additional languages.
+You start with scribing tools and a spell scroll containing a cantrip or 1st level spell.

 ___
 ### Basic